ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 	{/games}

 In the above example, ``home`` and ``away`` are relationship fields in the Games channel.
-However, they are limited to only a single entry.
+However, they are limited to a single entry.
 In that case, you can access the relationship's variables directly, at any time, by adding the prefix.
 There's no need to specify the bit of your template you want to loop over.
 There can only be one!

 Let's try another example, with the same channel set up.
 What if you wanted to have a series of pages showing the details of a single game?
 On these pages,